catmaid/CATMAID/API_CHANGELOG.md

 - Returns now also information about what labels were added, which were duplicates and which labels were deleted.

+- `POST /{project_id}/label/[treenode|connector]/{label_id}/remove`:
+  Returns now also information about which label label was eventually removed.
+  If nothing went wrong the field deleted_link should have the input label ID.

 ### Deprecations